dpralay07/Flask/README.md

 # Flask
-Designing web apps with Flask
+Designing web apps with Flask.

+Flask: A Python Framework.